tokio-rs/tokio/tokio-threadpool/README.md

 Rayon does not provide any guarantees of fairness with regards to how each task gets scheduled.

-On the other hand, `futures-pool` is a general purpose scheduler and attempts to schedule each task fairly.
+On the other hand, `tokio-threadpool` is a general purpose scheduler and attempts to schedule each task fairly.
 This is the ideal behavior when scheduling a set of unrelated tasks.

 ### Why not futures-cpupool?